paperless-ngx/paperless-ngx/docs/utilities.rst

     $ /path/to/paperless/src/manage.py document_exporter /path/to/somewhere/

-This will dump all of your unencrypted PDFs into ``/path/to/somewhere`` for you to do with as you please.
-The files are accompanied with a special file, ``manifest.json`` which can be used to
+This will dump all of your unencrypted documents into ``/path/to/somewhere`` for you to do with as you please.
+The files are accompanied with a special file, ``manifest.json`` which can be used to :ref:`import the files
-:ref:`import the files <utilities-importer>` at a later date if you wish.
+<utilities-importer>` at a later date if you wish.

 .. _utilities-exporter-howto-docker: